PhilippeThunderbolt/PackOS/README.md

 Inspired by the UI and aesthetic of *The Expanse*.
 Based on original backpack code written by Mark Perino and modified by Dan Shope in April 2021.

+This version by Philippe Thunderbolt 4.13.2026

+---

+## Contact / Support

+For questions, suggestions, or issues:

+- Post a question on the "Expanse Cosplay" Facebook group
+- Open an issue in this repository
+- Or contact me via GitHub: https://github.com/PhiliipeThunderbolt

+If you build your own version, I’d love to see it!